General DefinitionAny part of an estate not disposed of by will passes by intestate succession to the decedent's heirs. Sec. 6400.

 CapacityThe testator of a valid will must be at least 18 years of age and be of sound mind at the time of the drafting.
 Sec.
 6100.

-DraftingTo be valid, a will must be in writing, signed by the testator or in the testator's name by some other individual in the testator's presence and by his/her direction.
+DraftingTo be valid, a will must be in writing, signed by the testator, in the testator's name by some other individual in the testator's presence and by his/her direction or by a conservator pursuant to a court order.
 Sec.
 6110(b).
 A valid will must be witnessed by at least two persons.
 Each witness must sign, during the testator's lifetime, in one another's presence.
 Sec.
 6110(c)(2).

 Holographic wills are permissible if the signature and the material portions of the will are in the handwriting of the testator.
 Sec.
 6111(a).

-ModificationsA testator may revoke his or her will in whole or in part by executing a new will or by burning, tearing, canceling, obliterating or destroying the will or any part of the will.
+ModificationsA testator may revoke his or her will in whole or in part by executing a new will or by burning, tearing, canceling, obliterating or destroying, with the intent of revoking, the will or any part of the will.
 Sec.
 6120.

 If after executing a will the testator's marriage is dissolved or annulled, the dissolution or annulment revokes all dispositions of property under the will, powers of appointment, nomination as executor, trustee or conservator.
 Sec.
 6122(a).
 If the testator and the former spouse later remarry, the provisions, to the extent they were not removed from the testator's will, are revived.
 Sec.
 6122(b).